 |Occupy||Capture the zone and retain it as it changes locations.
 The first team to 250 points wins.||Arena

 There are five factions in XDefiant, each based on one of Ubisoft’s many shooter games.
-Represented game series’ so far include Far Cry, Ghost Recon, The Division, Splinter Cell, and Watch Dogs, but there is room for more factions later in the game’s lifespan.
+Represented game series include Far Cry, Ghost Recon, The Division, Splinter Cell, and Watch Dogs, but there is room for more factions later in the game’s lifespan.
 Each faction has two skills, a passive trait, and an ultra ability at their disposal, and they’re wholly unique.

 Here are the five XDefiant factions in detail:

 Based on the locals from Far Cry 6, these are revolutionaries from the fictional Caribbean nation of Yara.
-They use specialised medical kits to keep themselves and their allies healthy in gunfights.
+They use specialized medical kits to keep themselves and their allies healthy in gunfights.

-- El Remedio – a skill that launches revitalising gas canisters to heal friendlies until destroyed or cancelled.
+- El Remedio – a skill that launches revitalizing gas canisters to heal friendlies until destroyed or canceled.